Stuart P. Sherman: Controversy

-With the entry of the United States into the Great War, Sherman expressed what some deemed a chauvinistic patriotism in an address before the National Council of Teachers of English on 1 December 1917, denouncing both the philosophy of Nietzsche and his American apologist, Henry Louis Mencken.
-This began a decade long, erudite, and witty feud between these literary titans.
-The next salvo from Sherman was an article in the October 1920 issue of Bookman, “Is There Anything to be Said for Literary Traditions?” where he attacked literary modernism.
+With the entry of the United States into World War I, Sherman expressed what some deemed a chauvinistic patriotism in an address before the National Council of Teachers of English on December 1, 1917, denouncing both the philosophy of Nietzsche and his American apologist, Henry Louis Mencken.
+This began a decade long, erudite, and witty feud between Sherman and Mencken.
+The next salvo from Sherman was an article in the October 1920 issue of The Bookman, “Is There Anything to be Said for Literary Traditions?” where he attacked literary modernism.
 Interpreting the challenge to conventional morals by younger literary figures as moral relativism, Sherman defended traditional values, nationalism, and even Puritanism, a popular scapegoat of the time.
-As the decade of the 1920s unfolded, however, many argue that Sherman moved perceptibly to the left, eventually embracing modernism and confessing that he had erred in trying to make men good instead of happy.
+As the decade of the 1920s unfolded however, many argue that Sherman moved perceptibly to the left, eventually embracing modernism and confessing that he had erred in trying to make men good instead of happy.
 Sherman also changed his mind about the merits of Dreiser's work, and praised An American Tragedy for what he regarded as its "masterly exhaustiveness" of character development.

 Personal life

 In 1906, Sherman married Ruth Bartlet Mears, daughter of a chemistry professor at Williams, and the couple had a son.
-Sherman was on vacation with his wife on Lake Michigan when he suffered a fatal heart attack after an accident overturned his canoe.
+Sherman was on vacation with his wife on Lake Michigan seven miles away from Manistee, Michigan when he suffered a fatal heart attack after an accident overturned his canoe.
 He died on August 21, 1926, at age 44.
 He is buried in Manchester, Vermont.